benepaetz/LRDMPOMDPComparator/README.md

 fault_probability=0.005

 # Added Parameters
-bw_thresh     # Bandwidth threshold used for POMDP decisions and graphs al_thresh     # Active link threshold used for POMDP decisions and graphs ttw_thresh    # Time to write threshold used for POMDP decisions and graphs
+bw_thresh           # Bandwidth threshold used for POMDP decisions and graphs al_thresh           # Active link threshold used for POMDP decisions and graphs ttw_thresh          # Time to write threshold used for POMDP decisions and graphs second_bw_thresh    # Bandwidth threshold used for updating the threshold second_al_thresh    # Active link threshold used for updating the thresholds second_ttw_thresh   # Time to write threshold used for updating the threshold third_bw_thresh     # Bandwidth threshold used for updating the threshold third_al_thresh     # Active link threshold used for updating the thresholds third_ttw_thresh    # Time to write threshold used for updating the threshold
 ```

 ### `domains/LRDM.POMDP`